Wong Hui Mei

 It is important to know that there are some risks involved with putting your body into ketosis.

 Common side effects include bad breath, constipation, indigestion, and low blood sugar.
 In the first few days of the diet, you may also experience nausea, insomnia, and a general feeling of being unwell.
-There is also a risk of kidney stones due to higher meat intake and potential dehydration.

 While there may be health benefits to the keto diet, it is best to speak to your doctor or dietitian before embarking on any extreme changes to your food intake and lifestyle.